 Have you ever used music at work to jack up productivity or change your mood?
-One popular listening task’s a huge part of college and secondary students’ learning when they simply listen more with their brains.
+One popular listening task’s a huge part of college and secondary students’ learning when they simply use music to improve focus.

 Survey your music IQ as part of your multiple intelligences, and see why its cadence enhance leading and learning more than most people realize.
 How so?